rexresearch

 experimental set up described above.
 The samples were centered

-maximum node.
-The electric field maximum region and the magnetic
+field maximum node.
+The electric field maximum region and the

-field maximum region in the experimental set up described above
+magnetic field maximum region in the experimental set up

-are separated by about 6 cm, hence, the sample sizes of about
+described above are separated by about 6 cm, hence, the sample

-that depending on the size of the sample, it is possible that the
+should be noted that depending on the size of the sample, it is

-positioned at a"maximum" field region or a"minimum"field region,
+field region or a"minimum"field region, or at a"pure"field

-or at a"pure"field region, it is understood that a portion of the
+region, it is understood that a portion of the sample may be

-sample may be positioned slightly adjacent to the maximum field
+positioned slightly adjacent to the maximum field point, minimum

 A first sample was a commercial powdered metal having a